Egroegw/Kaninklover/README.md

 Kaninklöver (Cottontail Club) is a bidding system that has four-card majors, optional canape, a strong club opening, and aggressive weak-two openings.

-Defensively, it uses a direct 1NT overcall to show a four card major and a long minor, can show all three two-suiters.
+Defensively, it uses a direct 1NT overcall to show a four card major and a long minor, and can show all three two-suiters after an enemy one-of-a-suit opening.

 Kaninklöver was developed by Jan Eric Larsson and Anu Uus, his wife.
 It is descended from Larsson's earlier Tangerine and Cranberry Clubs.
-Unfortunately, their notes on Kaninklöver are, as of 2021, only available in Swedish.
+Unfortunately, their notes on Kaninklöver are only available in Swedish and are very comprehensive (long).

 I've revised and summarised Kaninklöver with reference to Tangerine and Cranberry Club as well.